ohsnyt/ha-grist/README.md

 **Prerequisites:**
   To use the integration, you must have:

-- Home Assistant with the MQTT integration installed.
 - a Sol-Ark (or Deye based) inverter,
-- an LFP (Lithium Iron Phosphate, or LiFePo4) battery that is able to report it's state of charge to the inverter, and
+- an LFP (Lithium Iron Phosphate, or LiFePo4) battery that is able to report it's state of charge to the inverter,
-- Solar Assistant monitoring your inverter and batteries, with MQTT turned on and reporting real-time data to your instance of Home Assistant
+- Solar Assistant monitoring your inverter and batteries, with MQTT turned on and reporting real-time data
+- Home Assistant,
 - network connection between Solar Assistant and your Home Assistant systems
+- the MQTT integration installed on Home Assistant and pointing to Solar Assistant as the MQTT broker.

 In addition you must install one of three solar forecaster tools: